 The Email Marketing in Question

 At first glance, it appeared to be a poorly targeted direct marketing email, the type you simply “file” in Deleted Items after a quick glance.
-Nevertheless, for some reason, I chose to read it fully, since I have been misled by this company in the past, albeit then, it was via mail marketing as oppose to email.
+Nevertheless, for some reason, I chose to read it fully, since I have been misled by this company in the past, albeit then, it was via mail marketing as opposed to email.

 The email informed me that my insurance policy for Zamzam, one of our dogs, was “shortly due for renewal” and that they were “taking this opportunity to tell me about the changes they proposed to make to my policy when I become one of their exclusive Policy+ clients”.